Humanitarian Ethics

 Please contact me via email with a project outline or a sketch of your initial idea if you want to apply for supervision in the following subject areas:

-I hold a regular researcher seminar for PGR students.
-We discuss draft essays and chapters as well as readings suggested by members of the group.
-The seminar is open to all postgraduates and colleagues.
+I hold a bi-weekly researcher colloquium in which we discuss draft student work, chapters as well as readings suggested by members of the group.
+The seminar is for my postgraduate students and researchers but open to others upon request.
 Please contact me via email to be added to the participant email list.

 Research students